-- .
-Maintain financial flexibility in order to preserve its ability to meet financial obligations; - Maintain a low Net Debt-to-capital ratio to preserve its capacity to pursue its organic growth strategy; - 3.
+- 1. Maintain financial flexibility in order to preserve its ability to meet financial obligations; - 2.
+Maintain a low net debt-to-capital ratio to preserve its capacity to pursue its organic growth strategy; - 3.
 Maintain financial ratios within covenants requirements; and - 4.
 Provide an adequate return to its shareholders.

-The Company defines its capital as net debt less shareholders' equity as follows:
+The Company defines its capital as net debt less shareholders' equity as follows (the Company currently has no debt):

-November 30 2022 November 30 2021
+November 30 2023 November 30 2022

 \$ \$

-Bank indebtedness - 9,246

-Less: Cash (3,420) (4,253)

-Net Debt (3,420) 4,993
+Cash 28,379 3,420

+Net Cash 28,379 3,420

-Share capital 9,419 9,424
+Share capital 9.379 9,419

-Retained earnings 177,360 151,524
+Retained earnings 185,624 177,360

-Shareholders' Equity 186,779 160,948
+Shareholders' Equity 195,003 186,779

-Total Capital 183,359 165,941
+Total Capital 223,382 190,199

-The Company manages its capital and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets.
+The Company manages its capital and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 In order to maintain or adjust its capital, the Company may adjust the amount of dividends paid to shareholders, issue new shares or repurchase shares under a normal course issuer bid, acquire or sell assets to improve its financial performance and flexibility or return capital to shareholders.
 The Company's primary uses of capital are to finance increases in non-cash working capital and capital expenditures for capacity expansion.
 The Company currently funds these requirements out of its internally generated cash flows and credit facilities.
 The Company's financial objectives and strategy remain substantially unchanged.